Auburn hires Boise State’s Bryan Harsin as head coach

 "I want our program to make Auburn proud both on and off the field with consistent excellence.
 I'm very grateful to Allen Greene and Dr. Gogue for this opportunity.
 Kes, our kids and I can't wait to meet the Auburn family and get to work!
 War Eagle!"

-Harsin has posted five double-digit win seasons, three conference titles and six bowl appearances during his tenure at Boise State.
+Harsin has posted five double-digit win seasons, seven division titles, three conference titles and six bowl appearances during his tenure at Boise State.

 "We look forward to welcoming Bryan, Kes and their children to the Plains to introduce them to the Auburn family."